tarcea/jokes-fullstack/README.md

 - Calculate which is the dominant category and in which percentage it occurs.
 If it’s a draw, it should be presented as such

+### Bonus

+- The application is runnable in a docker container

+- Native functions are used where appropriate

+- Usage of OOP or functional programming where appropriate

+- Usage of TypeScript

+- Error handling where you see potential user experience flaws or system failure risks

+- A reactive framework being used on the frontend